ONSdigital/rm-docker-dev/README.md

 # YOU ONLY NEED THE TWO docker-compose-...yml FILES

-# in the directory with the docker-compose files run
+# Create a directory called rmdockerdev and place the files in here

+# in rmdockerdev run

     docker-compose -f docker-compose-dev_env.yml -f docker-compose-services.yml up -d